robusta-dev/robusta/docs/developer-guide/actions/writing-playbooks.rst

 To write a more general action that monitors all Kubernetes changes, we can use ``KubernetesAnyChangeEvent``.

 You should always use the highest-possible event class when writing actions.
 This will let your action be used in as many scenarios as possible.
-See :ref:`Event Hierarchy` for details.
+See :ref:`Events and Triggers` for details.

 Actions with parameters
 -------------------------------